 Member of Household OR Relationship Test

-The qualifying relative must either live in your household the entire year or must be related to you (in one of the ways listed below).
+The qualifying relative must enter either live in your household the entire year or must be related to you (in one of the ways listed below).
 So a “qualifying relative” dependent does not necessarily have to be your relative as long as they were a member of your household the entire year.

 With regard to the member of household test, temporary absences for education, illness, vacation, etc. still count as time living in the same household.